 It can take one to two hours to explore the Cultural Centre and experience our presentation, so please allow enough time for this.
 The Cultural Centre is an important introduction to Anangu culture with displays on Tjukurpa and the natural and cultural environment.
-The centre presents other important information, such as the reasons why Anangu ask visitors to respect culture and not climb Uluru, and what is appropriate behaviour for visitors while visiting Anangu land and the park.
+The centre presents other important information, such as the reasons why Anangu ask visitors to respect culture and not climb Uluru, and what is appropriate behaviour while visiting Anangu land and the park.

 The Cultural Centre contains many Aboriginal paintings, creation stories and designs.
 The traditional owners request that visitors do not photograph or film inside the centre so as to protect Indigenous cultural and intellectual property.

-This walk is designed to accommodate independent travellers and does not cater to groups.
+This walk is designed to accommodate independent travellers and does not cater to school groups.
 As such any educational groups coming into the park are asked to make their own arrangements for tours in and around the region.